A Review of Spirio: Steinway & Sons' 21st century player piano

 SpirioReviewThumb

 When you say the words “player piano,” your mind probably goes back to an older upright from the early part of the 20th century.
-Such early player pianos reached their greatest popularity n the early 1920s, as radio sets and record players grew in popularity.
+Such early player pianos reached their greatest popularity in the early 1920s, as radio sets and record players grew in popularity.
 But for several decades, player pianos were the early 20th century’s home entertainment center.

 To get a feel for the original player piano again and to see how they work, go to this video.